dimonge/CarND-LaneLines-P1/writeup.md

 The steps used to find the lanes are as follows:

 * Transform the images using Grayscale transform.
-* Blurring the images
+* Blurring the images.
 * Detection the edges using Canny edges transform.
 * Find the area of interest (lanes region).
-* Apply Hough transform to detect the lanes
+* Apply Hough transform to detect the lanes.
-* Extrapolating the lines from the hough transform.
+* Extrapolating the lines from the hough transformed images.
-* Apply the extrapolated line to the original images.
+* Apply the extrapolated lines to the original images.

 ---

 ### Pipeline

-I started by transforming the image using the grayscale transform function to convert the image to one color.
-Then we applied the Gaussian Noise kernel to blur the images.
+I started by transforming the images using the grayscale transform function to convert the images to one color (gray color).
+Then I applied the Gaussian Noise kernel to blur the images.

 ![gray image] (./gray_result/output_whiteCarLaneSwitch.jpg)

-Then I extract the edges in the images using the Canny edges transform.
-Canny Edges transform is used to detect the edges in an image.
+Then I extracted the edges in the images using the Canny edges transform.
+Canny Edges transform is used to detect the edges in images.

 ![edges image] (./edges_result/output_whiteCarLaneSwitch.jpg)